SiarheiBokuts/nodejs-code-challenge-framework/README.md

 ## Funny

 Please try to add ; to the .env file at the end of any variable (example -> PORT = 3001;).
-Then when u will start the server it will create some file 3000. and second time the port will be already in use.
+Then when you will start the server it will create some file 3000. and second time the port will be already in use.
 Strangeeeee